The coronavirus and impacts on travel, visa and permits

 - contact the nearest Swedish Embassy or Consulate for more information.
 Check at Swedenabroad.se for accessibility

-- check travel restrictions in the country you want to travel from
+- check travel restrictions in the country you want to travel from as well as for transit (testing, quarantine)

 - contact KI Housing if there are any changes regarding the starting date of your contract